-Lintner's Model - Definition
+Lintner's Model - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 Table of ContentsWhat is Lintner's Model?How is Lintner's Model Used?Lintners Model and Setting Corporate Dividends

 John Virgil Lintner, Jr., a professor at the Harvard Business School in the 1960s proposed the Lintner's model for corporate dividend policy called the "Lintner's dividend policy model".
 It proposes that, a company's current year's dividend is dependent on its current years earnings and it's last years dividend.
 Dividends are thus, defined as the weighted average of a company's past earnings.
 The model theorizes the process in which a publicly-traded company sets its dividend policy.
 It logically assumes that every company wants to maintain a constant rate of dividend even if the results in a particular period are not up to the benchmark.
 It assumes that investors will prefer to receive a particular dividend payout.
 The Lintner's Formula The Lintner's model can be mathematically expressed as:

 Dt = Dy + af x [(Et x tp) Dy]